 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 Supportive devices for the feet ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, and other low vision aids. √ Reversal of sterilization procedures and non-prescription contraceptive supplies. ✓ Acupuncture ✓ Naturopath services (uses natural or alternative treatments). ✓
+Radial keratotomy, LASIK surgery, and other low vision aids. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Acupuncture ✓ For treatment of Chronic Lower Back Pain Over the counter items ✓ Naturopath services (uses natural or alternative treatments). ✓